-– The sheet resistance is determined using the van der Pauw method, by measuring all permutations of 4-point resistances between the sample corners.
+- The sheet resistance is determined using the van der Pauw method, by measuring all permutations of 4-point resistances between pairs of corners on the sample.

 - Resistances and thermovoltage are measured using the copper strands of the four T type thermocouples, while the local temperatures are measured using the copper and constantan strands of each individual thermocouple.

 - Data are acquired using a Keithley 2400 SourceMeter that is controlled via GPIB by aRaspberry Pi single-board computer.